 22nd Century Group (Nasdaq: XXII) GVB Biopharma to Exhibit at MJBizCon in Las Vegas

-/EIN News/ -- BUFFALO, N.Y., Nov.
-15, 2022 (GLOBE NEWSWIRE) -- 22nd Century Group, Inc. (Nasdaq: XXII), a leading agricultural biotechnology company dedicated to improving health with reduced nicotine tobacco, hemp/cannabis, and hops advanced plant technologies, today announced that the Company’s GVB Biopharma business will attend and be an exhibitor at MJBizCon in Las Vegas on November 16 to 18, 2022.
+BUFFALO, N.Y., Nov.
+15, 2022 (GLOBE NEWSWIRE) -- 22nd Century Group, Inc. XXII, a leading agricultural biotechnology company dedicated to improving health with reduced nicotine tobacco, hemp/cannabis, and hops advanced plant technologies, today announced that the Company's GVB Biopharma business will attend and be an exhibitor at MJBizCon in Las Vegas on November 16 to 18, 2022.

 "We're excited to be exhibiting at MJBizCon for the fourth year, and this time with the combined GVB and 22nd Century team, including Hugh Kinsman, Steven Przybyla, Calvin Treat, John Miller, and the GVB executive team," said James A. Mish, chief executive officer of 22nd Century Group.
 "MJBizCon is an excellent opportunity to showcase our technical expertise and capabilities, from receptor science and transformative plant genetics to finished ingredients and CDMO-formulated products for the global consumer products and pharmaceutical industry."